Le lien vers cette page a été envoyé avec succès aux destinataires.

 tips received by an independent are not affected.

-The salary amount is calculated without taking into account the following amounts:
+The amount of salary is calculated without taking into account the following amounts:

-Tips can be provided in the following ways:
+Tips can be paid in the following ways:

-- By the employer if he centralises them (for example in case of payment by credit card)
+- By the employer if he centralizes them (for example in case of payment by credit card)

-Certain sums are, under certain conditions, exempt from social security contributions.
+Certain sums are, under certain conditions, exempt from social levies.

-The value-sharing premium is exempt within €3,000 (or €6,000 in some cases) for employees who earn less than 3 times the Annual Sum in the 12 months preceding the payment of the premium.
+The value-sharing premium is exempt up to €3,000 (or €6,000 in some cases) for employees who earn less than 3 times the annual minimum wage in the 12 months preceding the payment of the premium.

 Please note

-The value-sharing premium will be submitted to the CSG and the CRDS in all cases from 1to January 2024.
+The value-sharing premium will be subject to CSG and CRDS in all cases from 1er January 2024.

 The following revenues are exempt from CSG and CRDS: